mozman/ezdxf/README.md

     pip install ezdxf

-Full installation with all dependencies (matplotlib, PyQt5) to use the drawing add-on:
+Full installation with all dependencies (matplotlib, PySide6) for using the drawing add-on:

     pip install ezdxf[draw]